oracle/pgql-lang/pages/pgql-2.0-spec.md

 Cheapest path finding allows for finding paths based on a cost function.
-Given a pair of vertices, [single cheapest path finding](#single-cheapest-path) allows for finding a single cheapest path, While [cheapest k path finding](#cheapest-k-paths) allows for finding K cheapest paths where paths for which paths with increasing cost are matched.
+Given a pair of vertices, [single cheapest path finding](#single-cheapest-path) allows for finding a single cheapest path, While [counted cheapest path](#counted-cheapest-path) allows for finding K cheapest paths where paths for which paths with increasing cost are matched.

 ### Any Cheapest Path